yz-5555/trenderer/README.md

 # trenderer
-Another ANSI library for awesome text rendering in your terminal.
+Header-only ANSI library for drawing your idea in your terminal easily.

 ## Features
-  - Beginner-friendly.
+- **Beginner-friendly.**
 - Cross-platform.
 - Header-only and single-file.
 - Free and open-source.
 - I don't know if I'm putting hyphens correctly.
 - Plain C99, no external dependencies.
 - All color formats (ANSI 16, ANSI 256, True colors) support.
 - Various ANSI effects (e.g. BOLD, ITALIC, UNDERLINE) support.
 - Optimized rendering using frame buffers.
 - Minimal usage of macros.
 - Made with heart.

 ## Installation & Usage
 Just add `trenderer.h` to your project and it's good to go.